Getting cold because you’re noticing error code 223 from your Lennox® furnace?

-You might observe fast flashes or an alternating slow flash as it replays a fault code.
+You might observe fast flashes or an alternating slow flash as it repeats a fault code.

 Estimated Repair Cost for Furnace Error Code 223

-The price to fix your furnace depends on the root problem and the hours it takes to repair it.
+The expense to fix your furnace depends on the root problem and the hours it takes to fix it.

 Here are average replacement costs for several components that could be affected:

 Call the Experts at Service Experts Heating & Air Conditioning

 When you have to have furnace service, you can lean on the professionals at Service Experts Heating & Air Conditioning to take care of the fault code and get your heat moving again.